heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_schools/summer_school_24.md

 <br>
 #### Zoom Meeting Information
-We will use Zoom for remote participation (details TBD).
+We will use Zoom for remote participation (details were sent via email to registered attendees).

 <br>
 #### Transportation